b202i/yakyak/README.md

 # YakYak
 YakYak is a utility for the generation of synthetic voice through use of Wyoming-Piper.
 It can be used from the command line or called from python.
 It opens a TCP socket to Wyoming-Piper running in Docker anywhere on your local area network.
 It scales to run efficiently on large multi-core computers or small single board computers.

 ## Install YakYak, Docker Compose & FFMPEG
-To install YakYak, python virtual environment is recommended.
+To install YakYak, a python virtual environment is recommended.

 Step 1, create a python virtual environment and activate it
 > cd some_directory